-Email Signatures: The What, the Why, and the How
+Email Signatures: The What, The Why, And The How

 Branding is what allows customers to connect with your brand.
 It can be as bold as a billboard, as simple as your social media content, and as subtle as an email signature design.
 As a freelance designer, you want to be able to present yourself as an established professional.

-What Is an Email Signature?
+What Is An Email Signature?

 An email signature is like a virtual business card.
-It's a text block that contains your name, your business contact details, your URL, or any personalized quote that will further strengthen your brand.
+It's a text block containing your name, business contact details, URL, or any personalized quote that will further strengthen your brand.

-Why You Need an Email Signature
+Why You Need An Email Signature

 Without an email signature, your email is just as good as a bag of delectable treats sent anonymously to your potential customers.

 Adds personality to your brand

 Your email signature provides insight into your brand.
 Think of famous food chains like McDonald's or Starbucks.
-Just one glimpse at their logo and you already know what their company sells (and what they're for).
+Just one glimpse at their logo, and you already know what their company sells (and what they're for).

 This step is quite rare in a virtual setting, where business transactions can be done without putting a face on the product or service providers.
-By adding a professional photo, you're telling your clients that you are open to communication and that you are accountable for your business.
+By adding a professional photo, you're telling your clients that you are open to communication and accountable for your business.

 Signing off with a professional-looking, attention-grabbing email signature can help you leave a lasting impression on your recipients.
-While email signatures vary depending on your brand and your goals, you can find something out there for you that can fit your specific needs — and wants, in this case.
+While email signatures vary depending on your brand and your goals, you can find something out there for you that can fit your specific needs and wants, in this case.

 3. Creative Email Signatures

 If your brand is hip and fun, you can show that off by, for instance, adding a lively, unconventional photo beside your business details.
 Your email signature, your call!

 Like the creative type, informal email signatures appeal to fun-loving professionals.
-The difference, however, is the use of different elements that may appear too casual — or, to put it bluntly, unprofessional — for some recipients.
+The difference, however, is the use of different elements that may appear too casual or, to put it bluntly, unprofessional for some recipients.

-How to Sign Off with a Bang
+How To Sign Off With A Bang

 The key to creating an effective email signature is to keep it simple.
-Instead of stuffing your recipient with the information they already know, stick to the essentials and keep your signature clean and understandable.
+Instead of stuffing your recipient with the information they already know.
+Stick to the essentials and keep your signature clean and understandable.
 To do this, you should:

-1. Avoid Overloading Readers with Social Media Buttons
+1. Avoid Overloading Readers With Social Media Buttons

 Not many people love choosing from too many options.
 Adding countless links to your email signature is like asking your recipients to browse Netflix's never-ending movie selections.
 Eventually, they'll get tired of finding the right feel-good ‘movie' and abandon your email.